UF-NLPC-Lab/Guides/bash-basics/README.md

 It prints every line of input that has a match for the pattern you give it. `-i` tells it to be case-insensitive.

 ## Bash Variables
-Let's I have two files, programA.sh and programB.sh.

 Make a file called programA.sh with the following contents:
 ```bash
 #!/bin/bash